pbeshai/react-url-query/examples/redux-custom-reducer/README.md

-# Redux with urlQueryPropsConfig Example
+# Redux with custom urlQueryReducer Example

 Example of using react-url-query.
 Start it with `npm start`.

-This example demonstrates usage with Redux and `urlQueryPropsConfig`.
+This example demonstrates usage with Redux and a custom urlQueryReducer.

 ---